yajurvendrasinh/interview-tech-prep/mks/w1sprint1.markdown

 ####What `this` IS NOT

 - It does not let a function get a reference to itself
-- 'this' DOES NOT refer to a function's lexical scope
+- `this` DOES NOT refer to a function's lexical scope
 - You CANNOT use a `this` reference to look something up in a lexical scope.
 It is not possible.

 #### How do we find the call-site, how the function is called